MiguelAxcar/gravity-forms-as-composer-dependency/README.md

-# Gravity Forms as a composer dependency
+# Guide for adding Gravity Forms as a Composer dependency

-This step by step guide intends to help adding Gravity Forms WordPress Plugin as a composer dependency.
+Hey there!
+This guide is here to assist you in seamlessly integrating Gravity Forms WordPress Plugin as a composer dependency.

-## Before you start
+## Before you dive in

-This guide is helping adding Gravity Forms version `2.7.9`, the latest GF release on 2023 June 27th.
+Just a heads up, this guide is specifically designed to aid you in adding Gravity Forms version `2.7.9`, which happens to be the latest release as on 2023 June 27th.
+Before we get started, it's always a good idea to double-check the Gravity Forms changelog to ensure you're up to date and make any necessary version adjustments.
-Please check on [Gravity Forms changelog](https://docs.gravityforms.com/gravityforms-change-log/) before continuing, and do the proper version changes, if needed.

-## Step by step guide
+## Let's get this party started

 ### 1) Add the Gravity Forms key into the `.env`

 `WP_PLUGIN_GF_KEY` needs to be defined on `.env` file, on the project root directory.
-A line containing `WP_PLUGIN_GF_KEY=<YOUR-GF-LICENSE-KEY>` will be enough.
+A line containing `WP_PLUGIN_GF_KEY=<YOUR-GF-LICENSE-KEY>` would be enough for that.

 To get your Gravity Forms license key you may [login to Gravity Forms](https://www.gravityforms.com/wp-login.php), and check/manage your license.